ElisabettaCarrara/microblog/README.md

 Post Microblogs from the front-end and show them on a dedicated page.

 == UPDATE NOTICE ==
 Please note that this version introduces breaking changes.
-Plugin architecture and logic have been reworked, and at present backward compatibility is not ensured.
-I am working on a way to allow importing content from Microblog v1 to Microblog v2 safely.
+The plugin architecture and logic have been reworked, and at present time backward compatibility is not granted.
+It might be possible to export old content from Microblog v1 to import it in Microblog v2 using a PHP script that you can place in a utility plugin or in the main plugin file.

 == Description ==
 Post Microblogs from the front-end and show them on a dedicated page.